 Dew Lets Go Together (2019) is from the same director as The Love of Siam and highly recommended!

 A personal favorite of mine is Present Perfect.
 It has a unique storyline and an even more amazing side story when it was posted on YouTube.
 You can read my interview with the director of the film and find out more!

 The video above is actually the full movie, released by the filmmaker/producer himself!
 Enjoy watching it!

-Lan Yu received positive reviews from critics, and won numerous awards in various movie festivals throughout Hong Kong and Taiwan, including Liu Ye’s win for Best Actor at Taiwan’s 38th Golden Horse Awards.
-It was also an official selection at many major film festivals, including the Sundance and the 2001 Cannes Film Festival.
-Lan Yu, a film by Hongkong director Stanley Kwan, is a celebrated gay film that was featured in such festivals as Cannes and Sundance.
+Lan Yu, a film by Hong Kong director Stanley Kwan, is a celebrated gay film that was featured at such festivals as Cannes and Sundance.
 The movie is based on a novel published anonymously on the Internet in 1998.
 The filming itself took place in Beijing, without government permission.